 You may need extra space to store a walker or crutches.
 If you bring a wheelchair for use here - recommended - arrange in advance to have it checked as priority baggage.
 Before you bring a motorized wheelchair, ask the airline and where you stay to check that you will be able to license, insure and use it in Bermuda - and if the airline will accept the type of battery it takes.

 Note that deep vein thrombosis (DVT) is especially dangerous for disabled passengers.

 This small airport is owned and operated by the Bermuda Government.
 It is nice but has no jetways.
 Airlines should ask the Bermuda International Airport to make the airport hoist available when required and to be asked for other assistance.
 A disabled passenger transporter, valued at about $100,000 is here.
 The airport can take departing USA-bound passengers in wheelchairs from the departure lounge to ground level.
 There is an elevator.
-There are two Handicapped Parking spaces in the Short Term car park but they are regularly abused.
+There are two Handicapped Parking spaces in the Short Term car park.
 The airport does not follow the USA, British, Canadian and European system of allocating 5% of its parking spaces for badge-carrying Disabled or Physically Handicapped passengers.

 Purpose-built toilets in Bermuda for the disabled are at

 Unlike in The United Kingdom and Canada, they are not NKS or equivalent key-accessible toilets and the unit at KEMH is often used by the non-disabled in violation of the needs of the disabled.